Arbor Day is the last Friday in April

 The City of Hudson celebrates each Arbor Day at a school in Hudson or on pubic property such as a park.

 Arbor Day is a national holiday created to recognize the importance of trees.
 It is celebrated every year on the last Friday in April.
 The most common way people celebrate is to get together in groups to plant trees.

 The day was the brainchild of Julius Sterling Morton, a Nebraskan journalist who later became the U.S. Agriculture Secretary under President Grover Cleveland.
 Morton was an enthusiastic promoter of tree planting, and had long championed the idea of a day dedicated to planting trees.

 Arbor Day was first celebrated in Nebraska on April 10, 1874, following a proclamation by Gov. Robert W. Furnas.
 In less than a decade, the idea for the holiday caught on in other states and by 1882, its observance became a national event.
 Nebraska made Arbor Day a legal holiday in 1885, moving it to April 22, Morton’s birthday.
 An estimated one million trees were planted during the first Arbor Day.

-Volunteer with the Hudson Tree Commission to celebrate Arbor Day at one the Hudson schools.
-The Mayor of Hudson officially proclaims Arbor Day to the assembled students.
+- Volunteer with the Hudson Tree Commission to celebrate Arbor Day at one of the Hudson schools or public park.
+The Mayor of Hudson or his proxy officially proclaims Arbor Day.
 A special tree is planted and proper planting techniques explained.
-Hudson Public Power shows students why wires near trees are dangerous!
-Area high schools students from the Kent Roosevelt Urban Forestry Program provide fun and activities for the students.